run-ai/docs/graveyard/create-compute.md

 1. Request GPU devices: this option supports whole GPUs (for example, 1 GPU, 2 GPUs, 3 GPUs) or a fraction of GPU (for example, 0.1 GPU, 0.5 GPU, 0.93 GPU, etc.)
 2. Request partial memory of a single GPU device: this option allows to explicitly state the amount of memory needed (for example, 5GB GPU RAM).
-3. Request a MIG profile: this option will dynamically provision the requested [MIG profile](../../../scheduling/fractions.md#dynamic-mig) (if the relevant hardware exists).
+3. Request a MIG profile: this option will dynamically provision the requested MIG profile (if the relevant hardware exists).

 !!!
 Note

     * Selecting a GPU fraction (for example, 0.5 GPU) in a heterogeneous cluster may result in inconsistent results: For example, half of a V100 16GB GPU memory is different than A100 with 40GB).
 In such scenarios.
 Requesting specific GPU memory is a better strategy.
     * When selecting partial memory of a single GPU device, if NVIDIA MIG is enabled on a node, then the memory can be provided as a MIG profile.
-For more information see [Dynamic MIG](../../../scheduling/fractions.md#dynamic-mig).
     * If GPUs are not requested, they will not be allocated even if resources are available.
 In that case, the project's GPU quota will not be affected.

 ## Set CPU resources